seamusdemora/PiFormulae/ReadMeFirst.md

 3. If you plan to connect your RPi using Ethernet, nothing additional need be done.
 The `/etc/dhcpcd.conf` file contains the appropriate configuration to connect to your LAN & communicate with your DHCP server.

-## Insert the microSD card into your RPi & apply power
+### Step 3: Insert the microSD card into your RPi & apply power

 Having completed the above steps, your RPi should boot successfully upon application of a suitable power source, and connect itself to your WiFi or LAN (once you've connected the RPi to a router or switch using a standard Ethernet patch cable).